 We want you to choreograph a dance (made up mostly of Scottish Country Dance steps and formations) using RSCDS published music.
 But it’s not just any dance - we are looking for creative interpretations of the theme “A Scottish Celebration”.

 Film it!
-Your dance team can be made up of any number of dancers and under 18s must have the permission of a parent/guardian.
+Any number of dancers is fine, (it could be just one person along with toys, props or pets) and under 18s must have the permission of a parent/guardian.

 This year there will be 2 entry categories:

 - People’s Choice